 First, know that an at-home hormone test can’t fully evaluate you for infertility.

+“These don’t evaluate the many other causes of infertility, such as tubal blockage, uterine problems, or male factor infertility,” Kallen says.
 “Ovarian reserve testing is generally not recommended in women who aren’t infertile or who have untested fertility.
 The testing doesn’t predict reproductive potential or fertility…and can cause a false sense of alarm.”

 Also, it’s important to follow the instructions included in the at-home fertility test very carefully, Petrini says.
 This is because some hormones need to be checked on a certain day of your cycle for correct interpretation.

-It’s best to avoid sperm tests that only look at whether sperm is present or absent.
+It’s best to avoid sperm tests that look only at whether sperm is present or absent.

 According to Kallen, sperm testing in a credentialed laboratory by a trained andrologist gives you much more information, such as morphology, volume of the ejaculate, the pH of the ejaculate, and more.

-“Couples who have just started trying to conceive might find some reassurance in an at-home test, or could potentially identify a problem a bit earlier,” Kallen says.
+“Couples who have just started trying to conceive might find some reassurance in an at-home test or could potentially identify a problem a bit earlier,” Kallen says.

 Overall, Petrini recommends thinking of at-home testing as a complement to, not a substitute for, the services offered by fertility specialists.

-“If you’re having trouble getting pregnant, you shouldn’t use the test to draw conclusions about your fertility,” Petrini advises.
+If you’re having trouble getting pregnant, you shouldn’t use the test to draw conclusions about your fertility, Petrini advises.

 At-home fertility testing is an exciting new development that can help people feel empowered to learn more about their fertility.

-At the same time, experts emphasize that it’s not a replacement for medical advice and testing with your healthcare professional.
+At the same time, experts emphasize that it’s not a replacement for medical advice and testing with a healthcare professional.
 The at-home fertility test that’s right for you will depend on your reasons for testing and what information you hope to gain.